+It's important to do your research and read Gold IRA review sites to make sure you understand the process before making any decisions.
 You can convert funds from your traditional IRA into a Roth IRA regardless of your income.
 If you can, it may be appropriate to contribute to both a traditional and a Roth IRA.
 Doing so will give you taxable and tax-free retirement options during retirement.
 Financial planners call this fiscal diversification, and it's usually a smart strategy when you're not sure what your fiscal outlook will be when you retire.

 If your income is too high to deduct contributions to a traditional IRA, you may qualify for a Roth IRA.
 On the other hand, you may find that cash-generating assets, such as rental real estate, might be better placed in a Roth IRA.
 The only divorce-related exception for IRAs is if you transfer your interest in the IRA to a spouse or former spouse and the transfer is made under an instrument of divorce or separation (see section 408 (d) () of the IRC.
 If you're eligible to contribute to any of the IRAs and receive a deduction for contributions to a traditional IRA, it's worth considering what your tax rate might be when you start withdrawing funds.